Walter Kerr: Leonard Bernstein

 In reviewing Leonard Bernstein's West Side Story he focused on the dancing: "the most savage, restless, electrifying dance patterns we've been exposed to in a dozen seasons...
 The dancing is it.
 Don't look for laughter or—for that matter—tears."

 In his review of the original 1956 Broadway production of Candide, he wrote that it was a "really spectacular disaster".
 However, in reviewing the 1973 revival of Candide he wrote that it was a "most satisfying resurrection. [...]
 'Candide' may at last have stumbled into the best of all possible productions...
 The show is now a carousel and we are on it quite safely...
 The design of the unending chase is so firm, the performers are so secure in their climbing and tumbling...that we are able to join the journey and still see it with the detachment that Voltaire prescribes."

 Frank Loesser

 Of Frank Loesser's "musical with a lot of music" [sic. opera], The Most Happy Fella he wrote: "the evening at the Imperial is finally heavy with its own inventiveness, weighted down with the variety and fulsomeness of a genuinely creative appetite.
 It's as though Mr. Loesser had written two complete musicals—the operetta and the haymaker—on the same simple play and then crammed them both into a single structure."

 Other criticism

-Kerr was also notable for his lack of enthusiasm regarding the plays of Samuel Beckett.
+Kerr was also notable for his lack of enthusiasm for the plays of Samuel Beckett.
 For instance, of Beckett's Waiting For Godot he wrote "The play, asking for a thousand readings, has none of its own to give.
 It is a veil rather than a revelation.
 It wears a mask rather than a face."